maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 #### Online accounts and config
 1. Create a free [Heroku](https://www.heroku.com/) account.
 1. Create a new app in Heroku, from the Heroku browser dashboard.
-    - give it a fun name, this will be the name of your public webpage at `https://<app-name>.herokuapps.com`
+    - Give it a fun name, this will be the name of your public webpage at `https://<app-name>.herokuapps.com`
     - That is all for now.
 We will come back to this later to add a db.
-1. Create a new github repo for a node app, if you don't have github you will need to sign up for an account too.
+1. Create a new github repo for a node app (make sure to select `Add .gitignore: Node`), if you don't have github account you will need to sign up for that too.

 #### Install required software
-1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your computer.
-If you are on a Windows PC, we will be using the program `Git Bash`.
+1. Have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your computer.
+If you are on a Windows PC, we will use the Windows `Command Prompt` once Git is installed.
 1. A code editor of your choice.
 I use [VS Code](https://code.visualstudio.com/), but anything is good.
 1. A SQL client, [PGAdmin](https://www.pgadmin.org/download/) is a good choice here.
 1. Install latest versions of [Node and npm](https://nodejs.org/en/) (they will come bundled together)